jsbots/AutoFish/README.md

 ## Telegram remote control :iphone:

 1. Get the token from [BotFather](https://t.me/BotFather) by using /newbot command and following the instruction.
-Imagine some long and random name for the bot so that someone won't acidantelly join your bot and gain control over your fishing process.
+Imagine some long and random name for the bot so that someone won't accidentally join your bot and gain control over your fishing process.
 2. Paste the token to **Telegram token** input field in **Remote Control** section in the **Advanced Settings** and press enter.

 <p align="center">